cloudforet-io/api-doc/content/en/monitoring/v1/Escalation_policy.md

 bookFlatSection: true
 ---
 # [Escalation_policy](#Escalation_policy)
-desc: An EscalationPolicy is a set of rules to deliver an alert to assigned members.
+An EscalationPolicy is a set of rules to deliver an alert to assigned members.

 >  **Package : spaceone.api.monitoring.v1**